 One strand of my current research focuses on classical Greek and Hellenistic theories of rationality.
 More specifically, I investigate ancient debate over the rationality of sense-perception.
 To what extent does, e.g., seeing a cup on the table call upon distinctly rational cognitive resources, such as the ability to use language or apply concepts?
 What kind of information does sense-perception convey, and how is this information related to the contents of our beliefs?
 Does expertise affect the qualitative character of perceptual experience?
 Can we literally perceive ethical properties, such as the property of being courageous or being good?
 Are there any perceptual experiences which are guaranteed to be true?

 At the moment I am examining the ancient Stoic answers to these questions.
 However, I also am interested in Platonic, Platonist, Aristotelian, and Epicurean accounts of the relationship between perception and reason.

-I am pleased to announce that two of my papers on Stoic epistemology have been recently accepted for publication.
-Drafts can be accessed through the links below.
+Two of my papers on Stoic epistemology have been recently accepted for publication.
+Pre-prints can be accessed through the links below.
 Please cite the published versions.

 - “What Do Our Impressions Say?
 The Stoic Theory of Perceptual Content and Belief Formation”.
 Apeiron 52 (1): 29-63.
 2019.